top of page

 Dunn Cottage Blend

-Dunn Cottage Blend After the Dunn’s built their home in 1995, Donna began to fulfill a dream she’d had as a young girl to create a daffodil field.
+Dunn Cottage Blend is named after the Dunn’s who built their home in 1995.
+Donna began to fulfill a dream she’d had as a young girl: to create a daffodil field.
 Planting bulbs began slowly at first but picked up speed over the next twenty years.
 There are now more than 8,000 daffodils with dozens of different cultivars.
 Their field on Gorham Pond Road is open to photographers and families every Spring.